JoshRacine/RaspberryPi-Geocaching/README.md

 Setting up the Raspberry Pi
 --------------------------
-- Download the pre built RaspberryPi image [here](https://drive.google.com/file/d/0B1QwSWI7WxfpeEpNaWZlZmxWX1E/edit?usp=sharing)
+- Download the pre-built RaspberryPi image [here](https://drive.google.com/file/d/0B1QwSWI7WxfpeEpNaWZlZmxWX1E/edit?usp=sharing)
 - Once that is downloaded (it may take a while) follow [this](http://elinux.org/RPi_Easy_SD_Card_Setup) guide on write the image to your SD card.
 - While the use the wiring diagram provided by Adafruit to get the LCD up and running.
 ![Adafruit Wiring Diagram](https://learn.adafruit.com/system/assets/assets/000/001/729/medium800/raspberry_pi_pi-char-lcd.gif?1396775803 "Adafruit Wiring Diagram")